Modeling the Influence of Environment and Intervention on Cholera in Haiti: Material and Methods

 \subsubsection{Artibonite}

-Meteorological influences on infection rate are a product of precipitation rate and a heat index. \ Daily precipitation $p\left( t\right) $ \cite{NASA} is averaged over an interval $\theta_{p}$ so the running average precipitation rate is \
+Infections follow a key set of weather and climatic variables.
+Meteorological influences on the infection rate are a product of the precipitation rate and a heat index.
+Daily precipitation $p\left( t\right) $ \cite{NASA} is averaged over an interval $\theta_{p}$, so that the running average precipitation rate is:

-\ where $\tau_{p}$ is the delay in precipitation's affect on infection rate (see below).
-For the delay we used a simple sine function to model a mean temperature index throughout the year.
-(Temperature data from \cite{wunder}.) \ The mean air temperature index given by
+where $\tau_{p}$ is the delay in the precipitation's affect on the infection rate (see below).
+For the delay, we used a simple sine function to model a mean temperature index throughout the year (temperature data from \cite{wunder}). \ The mean air temperature index is given by: